 She's the only one that seems to have noticed the life and death catastrophe.

-And she reported back in May that President Obama's Medicare cuts are killing seniors.
+And she reported back in May that President Obama's Medicare cuts are killing seniors, killing death panels.

-His new law, health law, Obamacare, the Affordable Care Act, tried to cut Medicare spending by paying bonuses to hospitals that spend less uh per senior per year.
+In other words, his new law, health law, Obamacare, the Affordable Care Act, tried to cut Medicare spending by paying bonuses to hospitals that spend less per senior per year.

 The result?